monkeyfish99/Chores/README.md

 # Chores
 ## Forgive the lack of polish in this readme, it's still a greatly in-progress app, far from ready for a public release

+An application to track chores in a household, automatically assigning them based on time and frequency of the chore, with a full user profile system

 BETA APP
 Readme for development use.